davidmarkclements/0x/readme.md

 ### --collect-only

-Don't generate the flamegraph, only create the stacks output.
+Don't generate the flamegraph, only create the Profile Folder, with relevant outputs.

 Default: false

 ### --visualize-only

 Supply a path to a profile folder to build or rebuild visualization from original stacks.
-Similar to --gen flag, except specify containing folder instead of stacks file.

-Default: ''
+Default: undefined

 ### --kernel-tracing-debug

-Show output from dtrace or perf tools
+Show output from DTrace or perf(1) tools.

 Default: false